-- Trail runners suitable for a variety of different terrain from hard-packed gravel to muddy trails.
+Trail runners are suitable for a variety of different terrain from hard-packed gravel to muddy trails.

 Trail runners are a much more accessible shoe for the average person that enjoys hiking and exploring their local trails.
 They are lightweight, comfortable and offer more protection than a regular runner without compromising the hiking experience.

-- If you are looking for a lighter shoe, trail runners are lighter and offer better agility.
+If you want to wear a lighter shoe, trail runners are lighter and offer better agility.

 - Use hiking boots when you are hiking on unstable, technical terrain that requires a sturdy shoe and more ankle support.

 - A heavy pack can throw off your balance and a stable shoe can protect you from injuring yourself.